-There’s plenty to tuck into at this casual Indian restaurant, but the show-stealer is Kailash Parbat’s variety of chaats – one of India’s most popular street foods – a type of fried, puffed dough or crispy shells stuffed with assorted ingredients.
-It’s one of India’s most popular street snacks, but this Indian restaurant classes it up plenty with elegant platings and lots of colour.
+There’s plenty to tuck into at this casual North Indian restaurant, but the show-stealer is Kailash Parbat’s variety of chaats – one of India’s most popular street foods – a type of fried, puffed dough or crispy shells stuffed with assorted ingredients.
+It’s one of India’s most popular street snacks, but this Indian restaurant in Singapore classes it up plenty with elegant platings and lots of colours.
 There are at least 17 types of chaats on the menu and each serving is meant to be shared.
 If you can’t decide which ones to try, go for the Chaat Platter and pair that with an excellent cup of Bombay Cutting Chai.

 Kailash Parbat, multiple locations, www.kailashparbat.com.sg

-Vegetarian food is a major aspect of South Indian cuisine, which is generally based around rice, lentils and various stews.
-One of Singapore’s oldest vegetarian Indian restaurants, Komala Vilas is one of Little India’s top spot for cheap and scrumptious classics.
+Vegetarian cuisine is a major aspect of South Indian food, which is generally based around rice, lentils and various stews.
+One of the oldest vegetarian Indian restaurants in Singapore, Komala Vilas is one of Little India’s top spots for cheap and scrumptious classics.
 The menu is filled with dosa varieties, idli (fluffy rice cakes) and idiyappam (string hoppers) sets, vegetable briyani, as well as starters like vadai and samosas.
-There’s also a selection of Andhra meals (another variation of South Indian cuisine) and chappati.
+There’s also a selection of Andhra meals (another variation of South Indian food) and chappati.

 There are two ways to eat at this 2019 Michelin Bib Gourmand winner: Sit (with your shoes on) at the wooden dining tables downstairs or take off your shoes and head upstairs, where you’ll dine cross-legged on the floor.
 What makes dining here unique is that you control just how spicy you want your food to be.
-There are several heat levels to choose from; simply ask your waiter for recommendations if your spice threshold isn’t too high.
+There are several heat levels to choose from; ask your waiter for recommendations if your spice threshold isn’t too high.
 Brave spice lovers can try the Chilli Challenge: Finish the Level 6 curry to garner an invite to Lagnaa’s monthly Full Moon Party Chilli Challenge.
 Alternatively, go all out and finish a full portion of Level 10 curry.
 We’ve tried it and we warn you, no amount of milk will help ease the pain, but if you finish it, you’ll walk away with $10,000.

 Lagnaa Barefoot Dining, 6 Upper Dickson Road, Singapore 207466, Tel: (+65) 6296 1215, www.lagnaa.com